 Our strategy is to lease aircraft and aircraft engines and provide related services to a diversified group of commercial aircraft operators and maintenance, repair and overhaul organizations ("MROs") worldwide.
 Commercial aircraft operators need engines in addition to those installed on the aircraft that they operate.
-These spare engines are required for various reasons, including requirements that engines be inspected and repaired at regular intervals based on equipment utilization.
+Spare engines are required to support fleet operation during the highly regulated maintenance cycle of aircraft engines.
 Furthermore, unscheduled events such as mechanical failure, Federal Aviation Administration ("FAA") airworthiness directives or manufacturer-recommended actions for maintenance, repair and overhaul of engines result in the need for spare engines.
-Commercial aircraft operators and others in the industry generally estimate that the total number of spare engines needed is around 12% of the total number of installed engines.
-Industry research suggests that there are nearly 52,000 engines installed on commercial aircraft.
-Accordingly, it is estimated that there are 6,200 spare engines in the market, including both owned and leased spare engines.